vintoniuk/anadeabot/README.md

 <p align="center"><img src="./docs/graph.png" alt="Graph"></p>

 The entity-relationship diagram below illustrates the structure of the database.
-Other tables for vector stores and chat history are managed by LangChain and LangGraph respectively..
+Other tables for vector stores and chat history are managed by LangChain and LangGraph respectively.
 When a user first starts a conversation with the bot, a new record is created in the `USER` table.
 All orders and requests are stored in corresponding tables and linked to a user.
 When a user deletes a bot, all its data is deleted as well, including conversation history.

 <p align="center"><img src="./docs/database.svg" alt="Database" align="center"></p>